 “What exactly did the previous surgeon leave us with?
 Is patient scar tissue part of the problem or part of the solution?” she says.
 “Plus, blood flow to the tissue is reduced and healing to completion may take longer.”

 Like with regular rhinoplasty surgeries, other risks include difficult breathing, changes in skin sensation, infection, poor wound healing or scarring, skin discoloration and swelling, and unsatisfactory nasal appearance.

 Cost is heavily dependent on what needs to be done.
-(In New York, a revision rhinoplasty performed by a specialist in revision surgery can be between $30,000 and $40,000 with all fees included, according to double-board certified facial plastic and reconstructive surgery Dara Liotta, MD, FACS.)
+A full surgery probably costs somewhere around $10,000.
 Meanwhile if the problem can be fixed with filler, it’ll likely be closer to a few hundred dollars.